-- To provide guidance on how the CBD's scientific criteria can be interpreted and applied towards management, including representative networks of marine protected areas;
+- To provide guidance on how the Convention on Biological Diversity’s scientific criteria and United Nations resolutions can be interpreted and applied towards management, including representative networks of marine protected areas.

-- To assist in developing regional analyses with relevant organisations and stakeholders.
+- To assist in regional capacity building and developing regional analyses with relevant organisations and stakeholders.

-The GOBI Advisory Board consists of representatives from the Convention of Biological Diversity (CBD), the Food and Agriculture Organisation (FAO), the Global Environment Facility (GEF), the International Maritime Organisation (IMO), the Intergovernmental Oceanographic Commission (IOC) of UNESCO, the International Seabed Authority (ISA), the United Nations Development Programme (UNDP), the United Nations Environment Programme (UNEP), and, as an observer, the Division for Ocean Affairs and the Law of the Sea of the United Nations Office of Legal Affairs (DOALOS).
+The GOBI Advisory Board comprises representatives from the Convention on Biological Diversity, the Food and Agriculture Organisation, the Global Environment Facility, the International Maritime Organisation, the Intergovernmental Oceanographic Commission of UNESCO, the International Seabed Authority, the UN Development Programme, the UN Environment Programme and, as an observer, the Division for Ocean Affairs and the Law of the Sea of the United Nations Office of Legal Affairs.

-The GOBI Science Board is composed of eight scientists who ensure the fulfilment of GOBI’s goal and objectives.
+The GOBI Scientific Steering Committee comprises a team of international scientists from our partner organisations who ensure the fulfilment of GOBI’s objectives.

 GOBI partners continue to engage with each other and to facilitate cooperation amongst national governments, international and non-governmental organisations, as well as with industry stakeholders, to improve the scientific basis for biodiversity conservation and sustainable use of marine resources.
 Expressions of interest to become a GOBI partner are always welcome, particularly from institutions in regions that are currently under-represented in the partnership.
 For more information, please contact the GOBI Secretariat.